joaolrpaulo/WorldEdit/documentation/README.md

 Our architecture views along this documentation, will describe how the main components communicate with each other.
 Starting on the logical view up until the physical view, we can get really deeper into the structure of the project.

 * In the logical view, we will feature a class diagram with a description of some of the main classes or packages.
-* By the development view, a full described package diagram with the programmers prespective.
+* By the development view, a full described package diagram with the programmers perspective.
 * The process view will walk us by the activity diagram and behaviour.
 * In the physical view, the system from a system engineer's point of view.
 Deployment diagram will feature the topology of software components different from the last views.
 * The last view, show us some use-cases of WorldEdit.

 # Features

-We will omit most command sintaxe.
+We will omit most command syntax.
 However, a detailed overview of all commands can be found in the [official documentation](http://wiki.sk89q.com/wiki/WorldEdit).

 ## Region Operations

 It's possible to perform a long range of region operations with World Edit.

 To perform those kind of operations, the user is required to select a Cuboid area.
-This is done by selecting two points which will create a rectangular selecion (other shapes and formats can also be used).
+This is done by selecting two points which will create a rectangular selection (other shapes and formats can also be used).

 Using the selected area, we can perform changes like: